-Early Islam has emerged as a lively site of historical investigation, and scholars have challenged the traditions of both Islam and its academic study by drawing attention to the wealth of non-Islamic sources that describe its rise.
+Early Islam has emerged as a lively site of historical investigation, and scholars have challenged the traditional accounts of Islamic origins by drawing attention to the wealth of non-Islamic sources that describe the rise of Islam.
 A Prophet Has Appeared brings this approach to the classroom.
-The collection provides students with carefully selected, introduced, and annotated materials from non-Islamic records dating to the early years of Islam, which students and scholars can read alongside the Qur'an and later Islamic materials.
-Applying historical-critical analysis, the volume aims to place these invaluable sources on more equal footing with the much later Islamic narratives about Muhammad and the formation of his new religious movement.
+This collection provides students and scholars with carefully selected, introduced, and annotated materials from non-Islamic sources dating to the early years of Islam.
+These can be read alone or alongside the Qur'an and later Islamic materials.
+Applying historical-critical analysis, the volume moves these invaluable sources to more equal footing with later Islamic narratives about Muhammad and the formation of his new religious movement.

-The sourcebook includes new English translations of twenty different authors or sources.
-Initially written in many languages—not just Greek and Latin, but Syriac, Georgian, Armenian, Hebrew, and Arabic—these texts span a broad geographic expanse from England to Egypt and Iran.
-Ideal for the classroom and personal library, it provides readers with the tools to meaningfully approach a new, burgeoning area of Islamic studies.
+Included are new English translations of sources by twenty authors, originally written in not only Greek and Latin but also Syriac, Georgian, Armenian, Hebrew, and Arabic and spanning a geographic range from England to Egypt and Iran.
+Ideal for the classroom and personal library, this sourcebook provides readers with the tools to meaningfully approach a new, burgeoning area of Islamic studies.